Free magazine archives. History free magazines archive. Also war history, archaeology, Education mags. Free Online Magazine and Books Library

 London: Chapman and Hall

 “The Fortnightly Review was one of the most prominent and influential magazines in nineteenth-century England.
-It was founded in 1865 by Anthony Trollope, Frederic Harrison, Edward Spencer Beesly, and six others with an investment of £9,000; the first edition appeared on 15 May 1865.
-George Henry Lewes, the partner of George Eliot, was its first editor, followed by John Morley. – Wikipedia.
-British magazines from 19th Century.
+It was founded in 1865 by Anthony Trollope, Frederic Harrison, Edward Spencer Beesly, and six others. – Wikipedia.

 Issues 1731-1907